 - Ph.D.
 Final Exam

-The student becomes an “emerging candidate” for the Ph.D. upon passing the Computer Language Exam and both the Theory and Applied Research portions of the Ph.D.
-General Exam.
+The student becomes an “emerging candidate” for the Ph.D. upon passing the Computer Skills Confirmation Test, the Ph.D.
+Qualifying Exam in Fundamental Knowledge, and the Ph.D.
+Qualifying Exam in Research Skills.

 The student becomes a “candidate” (or, informally, “full candidate”) for the Ph.D. upon completing all graded coursework requirements and passing the Ph.D.
 Preliminary Exam.